coder-xander/xanderPool/README.md

 #### Attention Points

 1. The same Task can only be submitted once.
 If duplication is needed, use its copy member function.
 2. A TaskResult can only get a result once; attempting to do so again will result in an error.
-Can you translate this readme into English for me so that I can copy and paste it directly?